Appeals and Mediation

 - Any other information the person deems relevant to a speedy resolution of the matter including but not limited to the law, rule or local policy which was the basis for the decision which the person is challenging.

 The party filing the appeal shall enclose a copy of the final local board decision.
+The following documents may be useful in preparing an appeal.
+The Department of Education cannot provide legal advice to any party.

 - State Board of Education Rules of Practice and Procedure